mtlynch/mtlynch.io/_posts/2018-01-19-how-to-hire-a-cartoonist.md

 ## 10. Give attribution

-While none of the artists I spoke with said they strictly require it, they all agreed that it's standard practice to credit the artist when you hire them to create illustrations for a blog post.
+While none of the artists I spoke with said they strictly require it, they all agreed that it's standard practice to credit the artist when you hire them for a blog post.

 ---